-

 Rhythm Guitar

 Have you ever listened to a solo guitar recording or performance and thought, “where are the other guitarists?”
 Chord Melody guitar playing combines - well, the chords and melody!
-The chord progressions may include bass lines and harmony, while also playing the main theme or vocal melody.
+The chord progressions may include bass lines and harmony notes or chords, while also playing the main theme or vocal melody.

 This advanced guitar style creates an amazing effect, juggling multiple parts in one.
 It can mimic a pianist playing chords with the left hand and melody with the right.
 It also gives us an important insight to the general arrangement and instrumentation of a tune.